erharrison/MXChip-Workshop/README.md

 This workshop is a hands-on lab for getting started building a cloud connected IoT device using the [MXChip Iot DevKit prototyping board](http://mxchip.com/az3166) and the [Azure IoT Hub](https://azure.microsoft.com/services/iot-hub/?WT.mc_id=iothub-github-jabenn).

+The final project that will be created is an internet connected temperature sensor, with a warning light if the temperature is above a certain threshold.
+The temperature will be reported to Azure IoT Hub and stored in a table.
+This value can be retrieved via an API built using Azure functions.
+To control the LED, a threshold will be set using another Azure Function API, and this will sync to the device using a [device twin](https://docs.microsoft.com/azure/iot-hub/tutorial-device-twins/?WT.mc_id=iothub-github-jabenn).

-## What is the MXChip?
+## What is the MXChip

 The MXChip is an Arduino compatible prototyping board.
-It is an all-in-one board with a cortex-M microcontroller, WiFi, an array of sensors including temperature and pressure, LEDs, buttons, a screen, a microphone and headphone port.
+It is an all-in-one board with a cortex-M micro-controller, WiFi, an array of sensors including temperature and pressure, LEDs, buttons, a screen, a microphone and headphone port.
 It is also designed to easily talk to  Azure IoT Hub.

 ![The MXChip board with a list of components](./Images/MXChipBoard.png)